 Encryption is a process of encoding information only authorized users can access.
 This process can avoid theft by encrypting data which does not interfere with someone with access but does defend against intruders.

 Additionally, encryption is often forgotten, but it’s a simple way to protect digital data.
-Stolen data is rendered useless when there is proper encryption set in place.
+Stolen data is rendered useless when there is a proper encryption set in place.

 Data Access Governance